J. Walter Kennedy

-James Walter Kennedy (June 8, 1912 – June 26, 1977) was an American businessman and politician, best known as the commissioner of the National Basketball Association (NBA) from 1963 until 1975.
+James Walter Kennedy (June 8, 1912 – June 26, 1977) was an American businessman, politician, and commissioner of the National Basketball Association (NBA) from 1963 until 1975.

 Profile

 Early life

-James Walter Kennedy was born in Stamford, Connecticut to Lottie and Michael Kennedy.
-He was stricken with polio early in life, which left him with a disability and therefore unable to compete in sports.
-Nonetheless, he was an avid fan and his entire life and career were devoted to sports, reaching a pinnacle as the NBA commissioner in 1963.
+James Walter Kennedy was born in Stamford, Connecticut, to Lottie and Michael Kennedy.
+He contracted polio early in life, which left him with a disability and therefore unable to compete in sports.
+Nonetheless, he remained a fan and his life and career were devoted to sports, reaching a pinnacle as the NBA commissioner in 1963.
 A multi-talented individual, Kennedy worked as a high school coach, public relations man and politician.
-In the late 1930s, he coached highly successful teams and was athletic director at St. Basil's Preparatory School in Stanford.
+In the late 1930s, he coached teams and was athletic director at St. Basil's Preparatory School in Stamford.

 He married Marion McRedmond in 1940 with whom he had three children: David, Robert and Kathleen.

 In the 1940s, he returned to Notre Dame, his alma mater, to become its Sports Information Director.
 He then moved on to the Basketball Association of America as the Public Relations Director, just as the league was merged with the National Basketball League to form the National Basketball Association.

 During much of the 1950s, J. Walter Kennedy toured the world with the Harlem Globetrotters as the Publicity Director.
 He returned home to Stamford and was elected mayor in 1959 before the NBA owners elected him president in 1963.
 The sports complex at Westhill High School in Stamford is named the J. Walter Kennedy Sports Complex.